 Amsterdam Airbnb

-However, we’ve often found Airbnb Apartments to be cheaper (as well as more spacious and comfortable!) than hostels or hotels, especially if there are two or more people traveling together.
+We’ve often found Airbnb Apartments to be cheaper (as well as more spacious and comfortable) than hostels or hotels.
+This is especially true if there are two or more people traveling together, but be sure to check all the additional fees!

 Getting to Amsterdam

 Amsterdam can be reached by plane, train, bus or car.
-Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!) and direct flights from the US are available from Seattle, San Francisco, NYC, Boston, Chicago, Washington DC, Philadelphia and Austin!
+Our preferred method of getting anywhere is by flying, we are JetSetting Fools, after all!
+Direct flights to Amsterdam from the US are available from Seattle, San Francisco, NYC, Boston, Chicago, Washington DC, Philadelphia and Austin!

-When we need to purchase plane tickets, we start our search for the best deals on airline tickets to Amsterdam (AMS) on Skyscanner.
+When we need to purchase plane tickets, we start our search for the best deals on flights to Amsterdam (AMS) on Skyscanner.

-To get from city to city when flights are not possible, we usually rely on public transportation and take trains or buses.
-In Europe, we use Rail Europe to find train tickets and our preferred bus company is FlixBus – as it is economical, clean and comfortable with on-board Wi-Fi and usually a toilet.
-We aren’t keen on driving abroad, but renting a car can often save time and money (especially when traveling with more than two people) – and it allows for greater discovery.
+To get from city to city when flights are not possible, we rely on public transportation.
+In Europe, we use Rail Europe to find train tickets and our preferred bus company is FlixBus.
+We aren’t keen on driving abroad, but renting a car can save time and it allows for greater discovery.

 Amsterdam Travel Insurance

-Travel insurance may help with cancelled plan or lost luggage, or when travelers become ill or get injured while on the road.
-If you haven’t already obtained travel insurance for your trip to the Netherlands, consider traveling protected with World Nomads.
+Trip insurance may help cover costs with cancelled plans or lost luggage, or when travelers become ill or get injured.
+If you haven’t already obtained coverage for your Netherlands vacation, consider traveling protected with World Nomads.

 Start planning your trip to the Netherlands!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.